RutviShukla/Signify/ARCHITECTURE.md

 ## Project Overview

-**Signify** (formerly Deaflix) is an ASL-first education Chrome extension that enhances video accessibility for the Deaf and hard-of-hearing community.
+**Signify** is an ASL-first education Chrome extension that enhances video accessibility for the Deaf and hard-of-hearing community.
 The extension extracts captions from educational video platforms, enhances them using AI, and displays them alongside real-time ASL sign language interpretation.

 ### Core Mission
 Make educational video content accessible through: